Skip to main content

 Use this dashboard to:

-• Identify the authentication failures along with reason for user and client location that are used to connect.
+• Identify the authentication failures along with the reason for the user and client location that are used to connect.

 • Detect logon errors, including error codes, severity levels, and states.